argonautproject/us-core-patient-data-feed/README.md

 `http://hl7.org/fhir/us/core/SubscriptionTopic/patient-data-feed`

-Clients use this topic URL in their Subscription resources to indicate they are requesting the Patient Data Feed.
+Clients use this topic URL when creating Subscription resources to indicate they are requesting the Patient Data Feed.

 ## 3. Supported Resources and Standardized Filters

-Table 1 defines the resources and their associated standardized filters for the Patient Feed.
-Servers may choose to support any subset of these resources and filters.
+The table below defines the resources and their associated standardized filters for the Patient Feed.
+Servers may choose to support any subset of these resources and filters, as long as they meet the requirements described in _Conformance_.

-Table 1: Supported Resources and Standardized Filters for Patient Data Feed
+Table 1: Resources and Filters for the Patient Data Feed

 | Resource | Filters |
 |----------|---------|